rjaychen/diff-classification_ja/README.md

 Due to the limited amount of data, I opted to use **k-fold cross validation** with a k = 4 segmentation.
 The k-fold program is taken from [here](https://github.com/explosion/projects/blob/v3/tutorials/parser_low_resource/scripts/kfold.py)
 ## Evaluation
-The output of training with a learning rate of .001:
+The output of training with a learning rate of .001 using train/div:
 ```
 E    #       LOSS TEXTC...
 CATS_SCORE  SCORE
 ---  ------  -------------  ----------  ------